winterwite/DroidSteal/README.md

 Things to remember:

-1. This is Alpha software, there may be bugs and other problems, fill out an Issue Ticket and wait for a response.
+1. This is constantly changing software, there may be bugs and other problems, fill out an Issue Ticket and wait for a response.

 2. This is for people to learn about security, networks, and android - It's not for use on networks you don't have permission to use it on.

 3. This is a constantly evolving project - the goals may change and so may the features.

-4. For obvious purposes this may never be released to the Play Store, I hope it will be, but no guarantees.

-5. This is open-source software, get involved and have fun!
+4. This is open-source software, feel free to get involved!
 Contribute contribute contribute!

-6. Be Ethical
+5. Be Ethical

 Downloads
 =========